Lottery bar code proves NC ticket was a false winner - NewsBreak

 Kinard said the outlet where he purchased the ticket had trouble printing it, and had to change printer rolls during the purchase.
 This left a black mark running the length of the ticket on the left side, the printed copy shows.
 This mark also turned out to be the key to the mystery.

-“That’s something in the printer,” Kinard said. “[The ticket] wasn’t ripped or damaged at all.”Biden rips GOP for targeting Disney
+“That’s something in the printer,” Kinard said. “[The ticket] wasn’t ripped or damaged at all.”Woman almost missed $110,000 lottery winning after throwing away ticket

 In a written statement, lottery spokesman Van Denton offered an explanation of what happened after the lottery conducted a second review of the ticket.